progital/tark/README.md

 npx prisma db push
 ```

-Everything is set up automatically when deploying to fly.io.
+Database is set up automatically when deploying to fly.io.

 ### 2. Signing up for email service